jameslboro/james-jarman-portfolio/project-US-Candy-Distributor/notes/US Candy Distributor Project.md

 	2. ~~determine what data needs to be imported to achieve~~
 	3. ~~import data into Power BI~~
 	4. ~~create basic graphs.~~
-2. q2: Factory to Customer Shipping Analysis - Question: What is the average shipping distance from factories to customers?
+2. ~~q2: Factory to Customer Shipping Analysis - Question: What is the average shipping distance from factories to customers?~~
 	1.
-		1. important note: ONLY ANALYSING ORDERS TO US
+		1. ~~important note: ONLY ANALYSING ORDERS TO US~~
-			1. FILTER OUT ALL ZIP WHICH ARE NOT NUMERIC, REMOVING 'X' ORDERS

 - ~~determine a colour scheme, create a theme~~